-Based on these principles and the objectives identified in the stakeholder engagement process, six programs of activity are identified which enable the GHG reductions identified as a result of the actions modelled in the LCS.
+Based on these principles and the objectives identified in the stakeholder engagement process, seven programs of activity are identified which enable the GHG reductions identified as a result of the actions modelled in the LCS.
 The ability of the program to scale up over time and address multiple actions are also criteria which guided program development.
 Table 5 illustrates the relationship between the LC themes (bundled actions), the programs and cumulative GHG reductions associated with the relevant LC actions.
-No specific program area is identified for the industrial energy and emissions; a coordinated effort for this sector needs to be developed between relevant industries, the gas utility and the IESO and municipal governments.
+A coordinated effort for the industrial sector needs to be developed between relevant industries, the gas utility and the IESO and municipal governments to reduce industrial emissions.